-Located behind the Science and Math building, the office is staffed with a Certified Medical Assistant and a Licensed Counselor.
+Located behind the Science and Math building, the office is staffed with a Nurse and two Licensed Counselor.
 Physician services are contracted with Compass Family Medicine for expanded services and allergy injections.
 For emergency or after- hours care, services are available through the Newberry County Memorial Hospital Emergency Room and Doctor's Care.